EnKrypt/arvind.io/src/pages/posts/adjusting-guitar-action-and-intonation/index.md

     *   Make your playing much more comfortable
     *   Possibly eliminate fret buzz
 *   Setting the intonation will :
-    *   Makes your guitar sound in tune as you play on higher frets
+    *   Make your guitar sound in tune as you play on higher frets

 These adjustments should be made immediately after buying a new guitar.
 If for some reason you haven't, or like me you just didn't know about it until much later, feel free to do it now as you're reading this post.
 This is something that can be done on every kind of guitar including bass guitars and acoustic guitars, so you really have no excuse.